Corporate Governance

 Corporate Governance Structure

-Fuyo Lease employs the format of company with an Audit & Supervisory Board and has two outside Audit & Supervisory Board Members who are independent from our company.
-In addition, to further improve the supervisory function of the Board of Directors, four independent outside directors are appointed to supervise and advice on the execution of business operations from an external perspective.
+Fuyo Lease employs the format of company with an Audit & Supervisory Board.
+It has two outside Audit & Supervisory Board Members, who are independent from the Company.
+In addition, to further improve the supervisory function of the Board of Directors, four independent outside directors are appointed to supervise and advise on the execution of business operations from an external perspective.

 Furthermore, to improve management efficiency and expedite decision-making by separating the management oversight function from the execution of operations, we have adopted the executive officer system.